regulad/SpigotBungeeComboLegacyTemplate/README.md

-# Spigot1.8.8Template
+# SpigotBungeeComboLegacyTemplate

-A template for plugins that use Spigot 1.8.8.
+A template for legacy (Minecraft<=1.8.8) Minecraft plugins that use both Spigot, BungeeCord, as well as a common module.